Engineers assessing sudden collapse of Hastings cool store

 It's understood there were no injuries but witnesses on the scene said it looks like the building could soon completely collapse.

-A nearby resident said it sounded like a "traincrash" when the roof came down.
+A nearby resident said he thought a "traincrash" had occurred when the roof came down.
 A local landscape supplies business has been forced to close, yet the adjacent Wattie's complex is still operating.

-Engineers were assisting on site and the adjacent road has been blocked.
+Another resident who wished to remain anonymous said contractors had been working to re-strengthen the building for more than a year.

+In a typical kiwi fashion, other keen watchers pulled out their deck chairs and enjoyed a cool beverage in the sunshine while watching the commotion, while others continued playing touch rugby in the front yard.